 Housing and Utility

-To learn more about how these eviction moratoria might apply to you, contact the City’s Tenant Helpline by calling 311 and saying “Tenant Helpline.”
+To learn more, contact the City’s Tenant Helpline by calling 311 and saying “Tenant Helpline.”

 Importance of Answering the Landlord’s Eviction Petition: Tenants who with nonpayment eviction cases that were filed on or before November 3, 2020 should file their answer by the end of this year (December 31, 2020).
 Tenants against whom a nonpayment petition is filed after November 3, 2020 have the ordinary legal period of 10 days to file an answer.
 Failure to answer an eviction petition could lead to a default judgment against you, which can lead to eviction.
 If you have questions about how these orders might affect your eviction case, please call 311 and ask for the “Tenant Helpline.”

 If you receive a petition for a Housing Court eviction case, you do not have to go to the courthouse to respond to it in person.
 New eviction petitions are required to include a notice that includes information about how to respond to the petition by phone and includes the phone number for Housing Court Answers, which provides basic legal information and connection with free legal services through HRA's Office of Civil Justice.

 If an eviction case is already pending against you or if your landlord wants to start an eviction case against you, the court or your landlord is required to send you a Hardship Declaration.

 However, you do not need to wait to receive the form.
 You may proactively complete a Hardship Declaration and return it to your landlord whether or not a case is pending against you.